marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - Ensure good navigation so that all pages can be found (Especially on the home page)
     - If there is to be only one page submitted then it is best to submit the homepage
-    - If possible then get links from pages that have already been crawled Indexing
+    - If possible then get links from pages that have already been crawled

+Indexing
+  - Whereas crawling is akin to discovery then indexing is akin to understanding
+  - Search engine must understand what a search query has found and provide reliable and quick results
+  - Google uses a reverse index which is a list of words/phrases that are stored in a database as well as pointer to related docs
+    - A document is this case is a web page, pdf, image etc
+  - Tokenisation is used to reduce searches to their core meaning which reduces the resources need to perform the search
+  - If the index was not inverted then a list of documents would need to be searched for the words which would be a lot slower
+  - An index is more like a catalogue of everything that a search engine has found
+    - URL's which point to various things, Web Pages, Images, Videos etc
+    - Enteries are also made for different language versions of documents which are considered as separate documents
+  - Indexing helps return more intelligent and more useful results
+    - Google's index is called Caffine and it was introduced in 2009
+    - Recent changes are referred to as medic as misinformation was being dropped down the page results
+    - This had an effect on YMYL pages, (Your Money Your Life)
+  - As well as indexing documents there are highly compressed versions stored too
+    - This will contain only the textual elements and is the latest version of the page that was seen
+    - The process helps to speed up search engine indexing
+    - Sometimes the search engine will allow for the cached version to be viewed
+  - Where there are several similar versions of a page the search engine selects what it considers to be the canonical version
+    - This is the authoritative or master version of a site
+  - Search engines may get the canonical version wrong so it should be set in a meta tage in the HTML head section of a page
+    - If the page is not the canonical version then tags should point to the canonical version
+  - Selecting an incorrect canonical version may lead to the wrong page being listed in the search
+    - Similar pages may cause confusion for search engines and using tags removes this.
+  -

+Rendering
   -